 A landfill is a place to dispose of residual waste or rubbish.
 However, from a zero waste point of view a landfill is a waste of potential resources and consumers should consider all other options before sending waste to landfill.

 Environmental effects of landfills

+Modern, sanitary landfills are highly engineered sites with layers of storm water collection systems, clay and synthetic landfill liners with leachate collection systems to provide environmental protection from the effects of landfills.
 Redvale Landfill, owned by Waste Management NZ Ltd, has nine generators to produce electricity from the landfill gas it produces.
 Enough energy is produced to power the equivalent of 7,500 homes.

-In contrast to a traditional linear economy (make, use, dispose) a circular economy aims to keep resources in use for as long as possible (make, use, reuse, recycle…)
+The Circular Economy may reduce waste to landfill as material flows are of two types: biological nutrients and technical nutrients.
+In contrast to a traditional linear economy (of take, make, waste) a circular economy aims to keep resources in use for as long as possible.